Ambivert01/AidFlow/README.md

 > **Note:**
-> The Project is in developinng phase rightnow.
+> The Project is in developing phase right now.
 > Backend integration + AI-agents + Blockchain Integration is done.
 > Currently working on frontend & increasing productivity of the sytem with enhance integration.